aybmab/express-redux-sample/readme.md

 * Write a script that handles all steps to running the project.
 * Add a loader/spinner (something like react-loader).
 * When forms fail on the server side, pass back which field failed (remove the current hack on the client side).
+* Write a more generic form class that other forms can inherit from.
+* Reset server error when leaving a form with an error (otherwise you'll see it when rendering another form).

 Message me if I'm missing anything or if you have a suggestion for how to do any of these!